Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is a Federal Pell Grant?

-A Federal Pell Grant provides grant funds to undergraduate students who have exceptional financial need.
+A Federal Pell Grant provides grant funds to undergraduate students from low-income households.
 Unlike student loans, Pell Grants usually don’t need to be repaid.
-To see if you may be eligible for a Pell Grant, check your Student Aid Report if you’ve already submitted your Free Application for Federal Student Aid (FAFSA®) form.
-If you haven’t submitted a FAFSA® form, you can get an estimate of how much Pell Grant funds you may be eligible for by using the Federal Student Aid Estimator.
+To see if you may be eligible for a Pell Grant, check your FAFSA Submission Summary if you’ve already submitted your Free Application for Federal Student Aid (FAFSA®) form.
+If you haven’t submitted a FAFSA form, you can get an estimate of how much Pell Grant funds you may be eligible for by using the Federal Student Aid Estimator.
 You can receive Pell Grant funding for the equivalent of 12 semesters, or roughly six years.
-To keep track of the Pell Grant funds you’ve received, log in to your Dashboard.
+To keep track of the Pell Grant funds you’ve received, log in to your Dashboard at StudentAid.gov.

 What is a PLUS loan?

-A PLUS loan, also known as a Direct PLUS Loan, is a type of federal student loan that’s available for eligible graduate or professional students and parents of dependent undergraduate students.
+A PLUS loan, also known as a Direct PLUS Loan, is a type of federal student loan that’s available for eligible graduate or professional students and for parents of dependent undergraduate students.
 PLUS loans can help pay for education-related expenses that aren’t covered by other financial aid.

 What is a private student loan?